aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 This app also replaces the Remix stylesheet with tailwind.

+NB!
+See my [Remix Contacts Rebuild V2 GitHub repository](https://github.com/aurorascharff/next15-remix-contacts-rebuild-v2) for a "better", more Next.js-like approach of rebuilding the Remix Contacts tutorial.

 ## Executing the Rebuild

 Please view the [GitHub repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild) for the full code.
 These steps are more to give an overview of the process and discuss the decisions made.